Field Recording Sourcebook..

 Note in the above chart that the responce at zero degrees polar is plus 5 rather that a customary zero.
 I can only speculate that Rode marketing is attempting to "suggest" forward gain with their microphone.
 I find this plot deceptive and have digitized the curves to fix the deception.

 Addendum: I have recently had to retire the RT1 from my setup.
 I record 2 to 3 hours a day, up to 5 days a week in a humid Gulf Coast (Houston) environment.
 The humidity has taken its toll.
-The following graphic shows a portion of a session with frequent sound cut-outs.
+The above graphic shows a portion of a session with frequent sound cut-outs.
 If you live in a dry environment or if your usage is light then perhaps the NT1 is the right choice.
-For me it no longer works.
+For me it no longer works…

 KJS 04/2025